On cellular rational approximations to $\zeta(5)$: (In)conclusive comments

 The central idea of this note was to present a new approach to the elimination of parasitic terms amongst small linear forms in zeta values by viewing them as simultaneous approximations.
 The price to pay was that one must pass to the subleading asymptotic.
 The example we have studied here is by no means isolated, and extends to the case of 7-fold and higher-dimensional cellular integrals.
 By way of example, consider the cellular integral corresponding to $(10, 2, 4, 1, 6, 3, 8, 5, 9, 7)$ on $\mathcal{M}_{0,10}$, referred to as `vanishing in the middle' in \cite[Sect.~10.2.6, Example~(4)]{Br16}.
 Experimentally, it underlies a motive of rank $4$ with semi-simple pieces $\mathbb{Q}(0)$, $\mathbb{Q}(-2)$, $\mathbb{Q}(-5)$, $\mathbb{Q}(-7)$.
 The totally symmetric version of this family is given by the integrals

-On the surface, they give linear forms in $1, \zeta(2), \zeta_5, \zeta_7$ where $\zeta_5,\zeta_7$ are multiple zeta values of weights 5 and 7, respectively.
+On the surface, they give linear forms in $1, \zeta(2), \zeta_5, \zeta_7$ where $\zeta_5,\zeta_7$ are (linear combinations of) multiple zeta values of weights 5 and 7, respectively.
 Upon closer scrutiny, we may write them as a combination of two linear forms:

 where $I''_n$ is a linear form in $1,\zeta(3), \zeta(5)$ and $I'_n$ is a linear form in $1, \zeta(5), \zeta(7)$ obtained by setting $\zeta(2)=0$ in $I_n$.
 For example, the cases $n=0,1,2$ give

 where the linear forms $I'_n$ and $I_n''$ are also small (but not as small as $I_n$ itself).
 Thus, a similar analysis to the one undertaken in this note might possibly lead to a result of the form `at least one of $\zeta(5)$ and $\zeta(7)$ is irrational'.